“I do not know whether I was then a man dreaming I was a butterfly, or whether I am now a butterfly dreaming I am a man.”

 I also remember sitting at my computer on September 11 catching up on Facebook and reading the post his partner had put up earlier that day as he broken-heartedly offered up the sad news of William’s passing.
 I was stunned…William was my age.
 He had struggled beyond what many of us wanted to believe about him.
 His life was a roller coaster but we all enjoyed our time spent with him and felt loved when he was around, I know I did.

 Those days at Silver Dollar City in Branson were some of my favorite ones to date.
 The idea that I was getting paid to sing professionally and to be alongside cast mates that accepted me for everything I was was a gift that I have never taken lightly.
-I believe we all dreamed of being sensational country music artists, touring the world and making music on a larger scale than just the Echo Hollow Ampitheatre.
-But in the end, we all went our ways and diversified our futures in ways we simply didn’t know about at the young ages of our 20-somethings.
+I believe we all dreamt of being sensational country music artists, touring the world and making music on a larger scale than just the Echo Hollow Ampitheatre, but in the end, we all went our ways and diversified our futures in ways we simply didn’t know about at the young ages of our 20-somethings.

 But I still sing in the car.
 And I do karaoke.
 And I can’t wait to take my youngest daughter out to sing with me (maybe we would be the next Judd’s duo!).
 And I still reminisce about my opportunities in Branson and then in Nashville.
 And I won’t lie, I’d still jump at the chance to perform full time at age 44 even after sidelining the full-time musical gig.
-There’s definitely a freedom that music allots a person.